Pluvie/ion/README.md

 ## Introduction

 ⚡️ION⚡️ is a C substratum that aims to provide many useful features through *syntax elegance* and *semantic cohesion*.
 It is designed to be a single library to be included directly in your source code.
-Its minimum standard requirement is C11, but newer standards are supported as well.

 ## Features